-Cross Country-For the last two years the Michigan State College cross country team has won the annual Eastern Intercollegiate championship run over the VanCortlandt Park course in New York City.
-The cross country team which is coached by Lauren Brown has included during recent years such outstanding performers as Clark Chamberlain, Tom Ottey, and Robert Gardner.
+Cross Country-For three years in succession State's cross country team has won both the individual and team championships of the I. C. A. A. A. A. run over the VanCortlandt Park course in New York City.
+Lauren Brown, coach, has developed such outstanding performers as Clark Chamberlain, Tom Ottey and Eddie Bechtold.